These crunchy peanut butter granola bars (homemade Nature Valley bars) are the perfect way to satisfy that midday sweet craving.

 - Preheat the oven to 350ºF.
-Line an 8×8” baking dish (See Note) with parchment paper, leaving a few inches of overhang, and lightly grease the paper with coconut oil.
+Line an 8×8” baking dish (See Note 3) with parchment paper, leaving a few inches of overhang, and lightly grease the paper with coconut oil.
 Set aside.

 - Place the oats in a large bowl.

 - In a small pot, combine the honey, peanut butter, oil, flaxseed meal, vanilla, and a pinch of salt.
 Briefly heat over a low flame, stirring frequently, just until the mixture is combined and pourable, 30 to 60 seconds.
 (Alternately, warm the mixture in the microwave).

-- Pour the honey mixture into the bowl with the oats and stir until the oats are evenly coated.
+- Pour the honey mixture into the oats and stir until they’re evenly coated.
 Transfer the mixture to the prepared baking dish.
-Using a spatula and/or your hands, firmly press the mixture into the dish to flatten it into a single tight layer.
+Press the mixture into the dish very firmly to flatten it into a single tight layer.
 (Use the bottom of a loaf pan, a cup measure, or a firm spatula – greased with a bit of oil to keep it from sticking to the oats – to tightly press in the mixture.)

-- Cool completely.
-Once no longer warm to the touch, lift the bars out of the baking dish using the parchment paper overhang.
-Using a sharp knife, cut into 8 bars or 16 small squares.
+- When no longer warm to the touch, lift the bars out of the baking dish using the parchment overhang.
+Using a sharp knife, cut into 8 bars.
 Store in an airtight container for up to 7 days.

-This recipe was developed using a ceramic baking dish.
-If you plan to use a metal dish, the bars may take less than 20 minutes since metal heats up faster than ceramic.
-If the bars are over-baked, they may crumble upon slicing.
+3 – This recipe was developed with a ceramic baking dish.
+If you use metal, the bars may take less time to bake since metal heats up faster than ceramic.

 - Serving Size: 2 bars